If you think your beanie looks a little unappealing, maybe you can fix it by adding a fluffy crochet pompom?

 Just like the ordinary yarn pompom, a crochet pompom is also fluffy!
 It will surely add another level of cuteness and charm to any project you make!

-If you want to make your own crochet pompom for your beanie, your blanket, or even for your scarf, continue reading through this article!
+If you want to make your own crochet pompom for your beanie, your blanket, or even for your scarf, learn the steps to crochet pompom through this article!

 How to Make a Crochet Pompom

-To make a pompom, we’ll be needing a few materials.
+To make a crochet pompom, we’ll be needing a few materials.

 Start by making a magic ring.